CHAPTER B:

 Information Management Working Group

-OCHA is responsible for convening an IMWG to support the work of the RC and HCT in delivering humanitarian assistance.
+OCHA is responsible for convening an Information Management Working Group (IMWG) to support the work of the HC and HCT in delivering humanitarian assistance.
 The IMWG serves as a forum for strategic and technical discussions and collaboration on IM issues relating to humanitarian response and preparedness, as set out by the IASC Operational Guidance on responsibilities of cluster/sector leads and OCHA in Information Management (2008).
-The RC is responsible for ensuring that the HCT establishes and maintains close links with the ICCG and the IMWG to ensure that they work together to support the HPC.
-Given IM’s crucial role in the HPC, RCs should make sure that the IMWG is actively involved in HCT meetings and that IM officers are not used solely to provide technical support.
+The HC is responsible for ensuring that the HCT establishes and maintains close links with the ICCG and the IMWG to ensure they work together to support the HPC.

-The IMWG supports the ICCG with guidance on all issues relating to IM, and the IMWG Chair is a member of the ICCG.
-The RC should ensure meaningful collaboration between the ICCG and IMWG, with clear guidance stipulating the need for IMWG representation in all ICCG forums.
+The IMWG supports the ICCG with guidance on all IM-related issues, and the IMWG Chair is an ICCG member.
+The HC should ensure meaningful collaboration between the ICCG and IMWG, with clear guidance stipulating the need for IMWG representation in all ICCG forums.

 Resources